MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-variable.md

 # Filtering Items Using a Variable

-You can use values from variables as part of a filter in Microsoft Jet syntax or DAV Searching and Locating (DASL) syntax.
+Use values from variables as part of a filter in Microsoft Jet syntax or DAV Searching and Locating (DASL) syntax.
 The following example illustrates the use of variables as part of a filter:

 ```vb